 Except for Priority Mail Express Hold For Pickup presented at retail Post Office locations, mailers or their agents must prepare mailpieces bearing the “Hold For Pickup” label as follows:

 a.
 Exchange electronic files with USPS through an approved file transfer protocol to notify the addressee when a parcel is available for pickup or to notify the mailer that items are available to be picked up as “return to sender.”

 b.
-Affix a properly formatted address label that has been approved by the National Customer Support Center (NCSC) (see 608.8.1 for address).
+Affix an address label that has been approved by the National Customer Support Center (NCSC) (see 608.8.1 for address).

 Firm holdout service allows a customer to obtain street-addressed mail from the Post Office when the customer normally receives 50 letters or more on the first delivery trip, or when the customer is a news agent or publisher’s representative and receives publications that qualify for newspaper treatment.

 To obtain firm holdout service, a customer must fill out Form 3801.
 The form must include the signature of each employee or agent authorized to pick up the mail.
 There is no fee for firm holdout service.
 On the postmaster’s approval, based on the availability of resources, the customer may pick up mail at a postal unit once each delivery day at the time and place of delivery specified by the postmaster.